-Updated January 2013 – if you want to disable Java in ALL web browsers (but keep using it for offline apps like LibreOffice etc) the latest Java 7 Update 10+ includes a new Security Panel which makes it easy to disable Java content in ALL web browsers.
+Updated February 2015 – if you want to disable it in ALL web browsers (but keep using it for offline apps like LibreOffice etc) the latest Java 8 includes a new Security Panel which makes it easy to disable Java content in ALL web browsers.

 How To Disable Java In Google Chrome?
-Java is installed as a plugin – we will show you how to disable Java in Google Chrome:
+Java is installed as a plugin – we will show you how to disable it in Google Chrome:

 - In the address bar, type chrome://plugins and press ENTER to open the Plugins configuration tab